This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Burleigh Heads is an all-time family favourite of ours and a beach we always return to on any trip to the Goldy!
+Burleigh Heads National Park beach is an all-time family favourite of ours and a beach we always return to on any trip to the Goldy!

 Back on the beach, Burleigh is a great swimming spot for kids, plus there’s a playground on the grass area and the cafe underneath the surf club makes nice burgers with uninterrupted ocean views.

-Whilst in town check out the hip bars, boutique shops, funky cafes (Paleo Cafe is a fave) and you must do the coastal walk in Burleigh National Park.
+Whilst in town check out the hip bars, boutique shops, and funky cafes, and you must do the coastal walk in Burleigh National Park.